Utah man faces long road to recovery after being badly burned in explosion - NewsBreak

 ‘I am so lucky to have walked away alive’: Utah woman escapes encounter with cougar

-RUSH VALLEY, Tooele County — A woman who was hunting in Tooele County on Saturday crossed paths with a mountain lion.
+RUSH VALLEY, Utah — A woman who was hunting in Tooele County, Utah, Saturday crossed paths with a mountain lion.
 She posted a video on Facebook that showed the encounter.
-"My biggest fear came true today.
-I am so lucky I got away from this kitty," Laurien Elsholz...
+“My biggest fear came true today.
+I am so lucky I got away from this kitty,” Laurien Elsholz stated.

 ksl.com